Totrock/nir-simulation/documentation/MCX_Tutorial.md

 MCX Cloud is a free cloud-computing service provided by Prof. Fangs group to run MCX simulations without requiring users to install their own GPUs.

+### Other Utils

+Prof. Fang also provides other helpful tools like [zmat](https://github.com/fangq/zmat), [jdata](https://github.com/fangq/jdata), [iso2mesh](https://github.com/fangq/iso2mesh) and others which are partly also used directly by the MCX-Suite.

 ## Needed software